aaltepet/asciiquarium-osx-screensaver/PROJECT_PLAN.md

     - Fish z-depth is randomized in `[fishStart, fishEnd]`.
     - No fish appear above the water surface rows.
     - Unit tests: newly spawned fish satisfy `y ≥ 9` and `z ∈ [fishStart, fishEnd]`; no fish with `y < 9`.
+    - fish spawn offscreen and move on screen

 - [x] Bottom placement: castle and seaweed
   - **Acceptance**: